anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

 <p> This exchange was financially supported by a Universitas-21 network travel grant (both UCD and NUS (and the University of Auckland as well in fact) are part of
 this global network of universities) and I am very grateful for this award.
-Although a short exchange, and having visited Singapore on short trips before (being a common transit stop from New Zealand), this experience was hugely rewarding and has opened up many news avenues of collaboration and further opportunities. </p>
+Although a short exchange, and having visited Singapore on short trips before (being a common transit stop from New Zealand), this experience was hugely rewarding and has opened up many news avenues of collaboration and further opportunities.
+The perspectives I gained on scalability and how this applies to my research gave me a lot to think about and I enjoyed the chance to see the unique ways that Singapore is staying green. </p>

 </div>